Español

 Clinical trials of newer treatments might also be a good option at some point, especially if many treatments have been tried.

 CLL can sometimes cause serious problems with low blood counts and infections.
-These are discussed in Supportive or Palliative Care for Chronic Lymphocytic Leukemia.
+To learn more about this, see Supportive or Palliative Care for Chronic Lymphocytic Leukemia.

 To learn more, see Supportive or Palliative Care for Chronic Lymphocytic Leukemia.

-Less often, CLL may progress to prolymphocytic leukemia, which can be hard to treat.
+Less often, CLL may progress to prolymphocytic leukemia (PLL), which can be hard to treat.
 Some studies have suggested that certain drugs such as cladribine (2-CdA) and alemtuzumab may be helpful.

-In rare patients with CLL, the leukemia transforms (changes) into acute lymphocytic leukemia (ALL).
-If this happens, treatment is likely to be similar to that used for patients with ALL.
+Rarely, CLL transforms (changes) into acute lymphocytic leukemia (ALL).
+If this happens, treatment is likely to be similar to that used for people with ALL.

 American Cancer Society medical information is copyrighted material.
 For reprint requests, please see our Content Usage Policy.